Drake1228/learngit/readme.txt

-Git is a version control system
+Git is a distributed version control system
-Python
+Git is a free software